Maghihintay Pa Rin: Cast and characters

-Production and development
+Development

 Conceptualized by Richard Cruz and developed by Kit Villanueva-Langit, the project—which initially titled as Hindi Kita Iiwan was put on the fast track by the network for a second week of June 2013 premiere.
 On the mid-part of April 2013, a detailed breakdown of the script was released, containing information on the plot and characters which would be in the series.
 It also revealed the names of two of the three actors chosen for the lead roles.
 However, during the casting process of the show, several revisions were made.

-Executive producer, Darling Pulido-Torres described the show a reminiscent of William Shakespeare's Romeo and Juliet, but not a "stereotypical romance".
-She also added that the series is especially dedicated for the Overseas Filipino Workers (OFWs) around the world.
+Casting

 Bianca King and Dion Ignacio were personally chosen by the network management to portray the lead characters and were the first two actors to be cast.
 King was signed on to play Geneva de Villa, a Richie-rich young lass "who will do everything in the name of love."
 King summarized her character as being intelligent, brave and compassionate – far from the usual "damsel in distress" roles she portrayed in her past projects.